Insality/defold-event/README.md

 ```lua
 events.trigger(name, ...)
 ```
 Throw a global event with the specified name.
 All subscribed callbacks will be executed.
+Any parameters passed to `trigger` will be forwarded to the callbacks.
+The return value of the last executed callback is returned.

 - **Parameters:**
   - `name`: The name of the global event to trigger.